michaelborn/ITB2020-CBElasticsearch-talk/README.md

 ).save();
 ```

-### Updating an Index
+### Updating

-Use the IndexBuilder `.update()` method to issue what we call a "PUT mapping" - so named because the API call issued to update the index mapping uses the `PUT` HTTP method.
+Use the `IndexBuilder`'s `.update()` method to issue what we call a "PUT mapping" - so named because the API call issued to update the index mapping uses the `PUT` HTTP method.

 ```js
 var updatedIndex = getInstance( "IndexBuilder@CBelasticsearch" ).update(